CristianDavideConte/universalSmoothScroll/README.md

 A: NO!
 They won't work.
 ## Q: How do I invoke the API methods ?
 A: Every Universal Smooth Scroll API function call has this structure: `uss.NAME_OF_THE_METHOD(ARGUMENTS)`.
-## Q: What is a _scrollCalculator_ ?
+## Q: What is a _StepLengthCalculator_ ?
 A: It's function that has to always return a number >= 0.<br/>

 This function will be invoked by the API every time it has to decide how many pixels should be scrolled on the x/y axis of a container.<br/>
 The way the API will invoke this function is by passing it the following input parameters (in this order):
   - RemaningScrollAmount of current the scroll-animation
   - OriginalTimestamp provided by the first \_stepX/Y function call (indicates the exact time in milliseconds at which the scroll-animation has started)
-  - Timestamp provided by each \_stepX/Y function call (indicates the time in milliseconds at which the scrollCalculator is invoked)
+  - Timestamp provided by each \_stepX/Y function call (indicates the time in milliseconds at which the StepLengthCalculator is invoked)
   - TotalScrollAmount of the current scroll-animation
   - CurrentPosition of the container's top/left border (top if the scroll-animation is on the y-axis, left otherwise)
   - FinalPosition that the container's top/left border has to reach (top if the scroll-animation is on the y-axis, left otherwise)
   - Container on which the scroll-animation is currently being performed (a DOM element that can be scrolled)<br/>

 Imagine that a scroll-animation is like a stair: you know where/when you started, how long the stair is and where/when you are right now.<br/>
-This stair could have many steps and you can decide if you want to rest (don't make any step) or go faster (do more than one step at once) by telling the API through a scrollCalculator.<br/>
+This stair could have many steps and you can decide if you want to rest (don't make any step) or go faster (do more than one step at once) by telling the API through a StepLengthCalculator.<br/>
 So this function could be invoked by the API 1000s of times during a single scroll-animation and that's why it gets passed all the parameters described above.<br/>

 For istance:<br/>